willc454/Tas-Williams-Cyberfoundations-Portfolio/README.md

+I bring more than 15 years of experience developing policy, leading strategic initiatives, and advising executive leadership across several sectors including federal government and non-profits.
+My work sits at the intersection of program managment, strategy, compliance, and communications, helping organizations make informed decisions.
+I joined CVI to gain a foundation and roadmap to transition my skillset to cybersecurity and build a community while doing so.
+I would like to leave this program with the abilty to help companies develop and/or improve their cybersecurity framework to ensure the safety of their organizational assets, employees, customers, and clients.

 # CyberVisionaries Institute (CVI) — Cyber Foundations Student Portfolio

 **New here?
 Read [START-HERE.md](START-HERE.md) first — it walks you through your very first commit, step by step.**